juriad/advent2021/README.md

 - FoxPro - not for Linux
 - ActionScript - Cannot be downloaded
 - Pure - requires different version of LLVM which fails to compile
+- Eta - too close to Haskell on JVM